-Fig. 8.
-Seasonal fluctuations in standard body length (L) for 4 age-classes of harp seals of both sexes.
-Details are as in Fig. 3.

-curves for the two seasons were significantly different, for both L and Mt.
-However, the amplitude of the oscillations increased with age until seals were fully grown.
-This discrepancy was in part due to the fact that the growth curves contrast the month of February and April, not February and May.
-Furthermore, an artifact was introduced by pooling seals into age classes.
-On the growth curves, L in April was either compared to L during the preceding or the following February (seals 0.167 years younger or 0.833 years older, respectively).
-But in Fig. 8, age in April was 1.668, 1.411, 1.115 and 1.005 years less than in February for juvenile females, juvenile males, adolescent females and adolescent males, respectively (Table 4).
-Age was based on a birth date of March 5; as a result, samples taken in April contained many seals that had just entered a new age-class, and conversely, samples taken in
+Body length is usually regarded as constant in fully grown phocid seals, an implicit assumption when data from different times of the year are pooled to compute a growth curve.
+Figure 8 shows that in harp seals, L cycles in parallel with M_t , although the oscillations in L are less pronounced than those in M_t .
+Such oscillations in L have been reported for northern fur seals (Callorhinus ursinus) (McLaren 1993; Trites and Bigg subm.).
+In all 3 age-classes, L changed similarly between months for both sexes.
+In adults, the oscillations in length were of about 7 cm or 4%.
+They increased to 11.6 cm (7%) in adolescents, and to 22 cm (15%) in juveniles.
+This is at odds with a comparison of Gompertz growth curves fitted to February and April data (Figure 9).
+For each sex, the curves for the two seasons were significantly different, for both L and M_t .
+However, the amplitude of the oscillations increased with age until seals are fully grown.
+This discrepancy is in part due to the fact that the growth curves contrast the month of February and April, not February and May.
+Furthermore, an artifact is introduced by pooling seals into age classes.
+On the growth curves, L in April is either compared to L during the preceding or the following February (seals 0.167 y younger or 0.833 y older, respectively).
+But in Figure 8, age in April was 1.668, 1.411, 1.115 and 1.005 y less than in February for juvenile females, juvenile males, adolescent females and adolescent males, respectively (Table IV).
+Age was based on a birth date of March 5; as a result, samples taken in April contained many seals that had just entered a new age class, and conversely, samples taken in February contained seals just about to enter a new, larger, age-class.